What your PAYE code means – continued

 Where other codes show an amount of tax free pay, so the higher the number part of the code, the more tax free pay you get; K codes show an additional taxable amount added to your income.
 This means that the higher the number part of the K code, the more tax will you pay.

 It is essential to check K codes individually as they may be the result of a number of adjustments, and there is no ‘standard’ answer.

 For example, your employer provides you with various benefits in kind and the adjustement needed is £5,000.
 In addition, you owe HMRC underpaid tax from previous years of £5,500.
 This is £500 more than your tax free personal allowance of £10,000.
 To collect this additional tax, HMRC can issue a K50 tax code.
 You will then have no tax free allowance to set off against your pay, and will be taxed as though you had an extra £500 of taxable income.

 Unlike the other codes (where the letter is at the end of the code), the ‘K’ in the K code is placed in front of the numbers.
 This helps the employer easily identify this special type of code.
 The amount of tax deducted using a K code should never exceed 50% of your gross pay for that payday.

 There are some codes that are just letters.
 For example:

 - The NT code means that no tax should be deducted.
 It is rare and used only in exceptional circumstances.
 This may be because the employee lives overseas or was made bankrupt during the year.

-- The BR code is more common and means that you will be taxed at the basic rate (20% for 2013-14) on your total pay from this employment or pension.
+- The BR code is more common and means that you will be taxed at the basic rate ( 20%) on your total pay from this employment or pension.
 It is usually used for a second job.
 It assumes that your main job will have used up all the tax free pay to which you are entitled (your personal allowance) and so none remains to claim against this second employment or pension.
 However it is not appropriate if, for example: